TruX-DTF/iFixR/README.md

         $3 is subject
   ```

-* `root ` : The full path of directory where startPy.sh is located
+* `root ` : The full path of directory where startPy.sh is located (corresponds to pwd in the examples below)

 * `subject` : the project name of buggy program of benchmark. (`MATH,LANG` are expected values but can be specific for job)